-- The complainant states that his father, Mr Ljubomir Knežević, was abducted on 6 May 1999 in Vushtri/Vučtrn.
-His whereabouts remain unknown to date. - 6.
-The complainant states that he reported his father's abduction to KFOR, UNMIK, the Ministry of Internal Affairs of the Republic of Serbia, and the International Committee of the Red Cross. - 7.
+- 6. The complainant states that his father, Mr. Radovan Bulatović, was kidnapped by KLA members on 26 June 1999 from his house in Pejë/Peć. - 7.
+The complainant states that on the same date he reported the matter to the KFOR and subsequently to the International Committee of the Red Cross (ICRC), the Serbian Ministry of Internal Affairs, the International Public Prosecutor in Pejë/Peć.
+The complainant states that he did not receive any information from the authorities on the fate of his father, whose whereabouts remain unknown to date. - 8.
+The SRSG states that in 2003, the Office on Missing Persons and Forensics (OMPF) of UNMIK Police opened a file concerning the disappearance of Mr Radovan Bulatović and gathered ante-mortem data on the missing person. - 9.
 On 9 December 2008, UNMIK's responsibility with regard to police and justice in Kosovo ended with the European Union Rule of Law Mission in Kosovo (EULEX) assuming full operational control in the area of the rule of law, following the Statement made by the President of the United Nations Security Council on 26 November 2008 (S/PRST/2008/44), welcoming the continued engagement of the European Union in Kosovo.
 Between 9 December 2008 and 30 March 2009, all criminal case files held by the UNMIK Department of Justice and UNMIK Police were handed over to their EULEX counterparts.

 III.
-THE COMPLAINT
+COMPLAINT

-- 8. The complainant complains about UNMIK's alleged failure to properly investigate the disappearance of his father and about the fear, mental pain and suffering caused by this situation. - 9.
-The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of his father, guaranteed by Article 2 of the European Convention on Human Rights (hereinafter ECHR), and a violation of his own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.
+- 10. The complainant complains about UNMIK's alleged failure to properly investigate into the disappearance of his father.
+He also complains about the mental anguish and suffering allegedly caused to him by this situation. - 11.
+The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of his father, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of his own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.